simplefin/siloscript/README.md

 ## Writing a user-interaction script ##

-The only special your script needs to do is expect a `DATASTORE_URL` environment variable, like this:
+The only special thing your script needs to do is expect a `DATASTORE_URL` environment variable, like this:

     DATASTORE_URL="http://foo.com" ./your-script